-In the region anchovy is mostly exploited by beach seines and purse seines which are non-selective gears.
+In the region, anchovy is mostly exploited by beach seines and purse seines which are non

-Anchovy is found in waters with strong upwelling which explains the availability of this species in the different territorial waters of the countries in the region during the upwelling season.
+Anchovy is found in waters with strong upwelling, which explains the availability of this species in different territorial waters of the countries in the region during the upwelling season.
 In certain countries, anchovy consumption is part of the eating habits of the population.
-This is the case for Ghana, Togo, Benin and Congo where large quantities are landed by beach seine and purse seine.
-In other countries anchovies are mixed with other small species in landings.
+This is the case in Ghana, Togo, Benin and Congo where large quantities are landed by beach seine and purse seine.
+In other countries, anchovies are mixed with other small species in landings.
 Identification is therefore very difficult.
-This is the case in Nigeria and Cameroon where the species is present, but no data are available.
-In Guinea anchovy is considered a non valuable bycatch and is consequently discarded.
+This is the case in Nigeria and Cameroun where the species is present, but no data are available.
+In Guinea, anchovy is considered a non valuable bycatch and is consequently discarded.
 Catch

-Five countries in the region have catch data for this species.
+Six countries in the region have catch data for this species.
 These are Sierra Leone, Ghana, Togo, Benin, Angola and Congo.
 The data from 2006 to 2008 for Congo have not been provided because the scientist from Congo was absent.
 These catch data, divided by zone, are given in Table 4.2.1 and Figure 4.2.1.
 These stocks are the northern stock (Guinea and Sierra Leone), the western stock (Ghana, Togo and Benin) and the southern stock (Congo and Angola).

-For the western stock, total catch of Engraulis encrasicolus
+For the western stock, the total catch of Engraulis encrasicolus

-varied from 42 000 tonnes to 105 000 tonnes between 1990 and 2004, with an average of around 76 000 tonnes annually and peaks in 1996, 2000 and 2003.
-Generally there is a decreasing trend in the western stock and the graph that shows this trend is identical to that of anchovy catch in Ghana, the biggest fishery.
+varied from 82 220 tonnes and 48 415 tonnes from 1990 to 2008 with peaks in 1996, 2000 and 2003.
+Generally there is a decreasing trend in the western stock and the graph that shows this trend is identical to that of the anchovy catch in Ghana, the biggest fishery.

-The southern stock comprises the catch from Congo which totalled around 5 500 tonnes for the period 1998–2005.
-Averaging around 500 tonnes yearly, this catch has not undergone any major fluctuation.
-Nevertheless, in 2002, the increase in observed catch is probably due to the increase in beach seine units.Effort
+The southern stock comprises the catch from Congo and Angola.
+Averaging around 499 tonnes yearly this catch has not undergone any major fluctuation.

 Effort over the whole region is expressed in fishing days as shown in Table 4.2.2 and Figure 4.2.2.
-Most of this effort came from the purse seine and the beach seine, this last being used in the nursery area.
-Fish is probably important.
+Most of this effort came from the purse seine and the beach seine, the latter being used in the nursery area.
 A beach seine can be used up to twice a day.
-When a beach seine makes good catches, this incites the others to go out as well.
+When a beach seine makes good catches, this encourages others to go out as well.

 The vessels used in this fishery are generally monoxylous Ghanaian canoes of between 14 and 18 metres in length in the western stock and 6 to 18 metres in the northern and southern stocks.
 Most are powered by 10 or 25 hp engines.
 In some countries, some of the beach seines are not motorized.

-To test the data quality for the assessment, the sub-group carried out a preliminary analysis.
-The results obtained using the abundance index from Togo was thought to reflect the situation in the fishery in the western stock.
+To test the data quality for the assessment, the subgroup carried out a preliminary analysis of the available data.
+The abundance index from Ghana was used for this analysis while that from Togo was chosen to adjust the model

 For Engraulis encrasicolus

 , the model shows a varying abundance over the years (Figure 4.6.1) and the Working Group accepted the CPUE for Togo because the data adjustment was acceptable.

-Table 1: Summary of the state of the stock
+: Summary of the state of the stock of Engraulis encrasicolus

-Bcur/B0.1: Ratio between the estimated biomass for the last year and the biomass corresponding to F0.1.
+: Ratio between the estimated biomass for the last year and the biomass corresponding to F0.1

-Fcur/FSYcur: Ratio between the observed fishing mortality coefficient during the last year of the series and the coefficient that would give a sustainable yield at current biomass levels.
+: Ratio between the fishing mortality coefficient observed over the last year of the series and the coefficient that would provide a maximum sustainable yield over the long term.

-Fcur/FMSY: Ratio between the observed fishing mortality coefficient during the last year of the series and the coefficient giving maximum long term sustainable yield.
+: Ratio between the fishing mortality coefficient observed over the last year of the series and F0.1

 The model results should be considered with precaution for the western stock.
 They show that the stock is fully exploited in its current state.
 But, in reality, strong fishing pressure has been put this resource.
 There are also fluctuations in the western stock probably due to environmental factors.
-This species, as with that previously discussed, is essentially caught by beach seines and purse seine whose effort increases continuously.
-Furthermore, these gears are not selective due to the mesh size.
+This species, as previously discussed, is essentially caught by beach seines and purse seines whose fishing effort increases continuously.
+Furthermore, these fishing gears are not selective.

 Scientific AdviceFuture research

-- Continue acoustic surveys of depths of less than 15 m using appropriate methods.
+- Carry out national surveys and take into account depths below 15 m using appropriate methods.

-As a precautionary measure for the western stock (Ghana, Togo and Benin), catches should not exceed the average level of the 5 last years
+As a precautionary measure for the western stock (Ghana, Togo and Benin), catches should not exceed the average recorded over the last three years (40 000 tonnes).